Open-Catalyst-Project/Open-Catalyst-Dataset/README.md

 Option 2: provide a set of indices (one of the following)
 1. `--indices_file`: a file containing strings with the following format `f"{adsorbate_idx}_{bulk_idx}_{surface_idx}"`.
 This will make slab enumeration and adsorbate slab enumeration be performed.
 2. `--bulk_indices_file`: a file containing bulk indices, which will spark slab generation only

 *Slab Enumeration:*
-1. `--max_miller`: The max miller index of slabs to be generated (i.e. 1, 2, or 3)
+1. `--max_miller`: the max miller index of slabs to be generated (i.e. 1, 2, or 3)

 *Adsorbate Placement:*
-1. `--seed`: Random seed for sampling/random sites generation.
+1. `--seed`: random seed for sampling/random sites generation.
-2. `--random_placements`: To be provided if random sites are desired.
+2. `--heuristic_placements`: to be provided if heuristic placements are desired.
-3. `--full_random_rotations`: To be provided in addition to `--random_placements` if fully random placements are desired.
+3. `--random_placements`: to be provided if random sites are desired.
+You may do both heurstic and random placements in the same run.
-4. `--heuristic_placements`: To be provided if heuristic placements are desired.
+4. `--full_random_rotations`: to be provided in addition to `--random_placements` if fully random placements are desired, as opposed to small wobbles around x/y axis.
-5. `--random_sites`: the number of sites per slab, which should be provided if `--full_random_rotations` or `--random_placements` are used.
+5. `--random_sites`: the number of sites per slab, which should be provided if `--random_placements` are used.
-6. `--num_augmentations`: The number of random adsorbate configurations per site (defaults to 1).
+6. `--num_augmentations`: the number of random adsorbate configurations per site (defaults to 1).

-*Multiprocessing:*
+*Multiprocessing, when given a file of indices:*
-1. `--chunks`: For multi-node processing, number of chunks to split inputs across.
+1. `--chunks`: for multi-node processing, number of chunks to split inputs across.
-2. `--chunk_index`: For multi-node processing, index of chunk to process.
+2. `--chunk_index`: for multi-node processing, index of chunk to process.
-3. `--workers`: Number of workers for multiprocessing when given a file of indices
+3. `--workers`: number of workers for multiprocessing within one job

 *Outputs:*
 1. `--output_dir`: directory to save outputs
-2. `--no_vasp`: dictate that VASP input files should not be written
+2. `--no_vasp`: for VASP input files, only write POSCAR and do not write INCAR, KPOINTS, or POTCAR
 3. `--verbose`: if detailed info should be logged

 ### Use